 Supplier Diversity Policy

 The Board is committed to ensuring, to the maximum extent possible, the fair inclusion and utilization of minority-owned and women-owned vendors in all Board contracts.
-This policy reflects the Board’s commitment as well as the goals related to diversity and inclusion in business activities expressed in section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Pub.
+This policy reflects the Board's commitment as well as the goals related to diversity and inclusion in business activities expressed in section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Pub.
 L. No. 111–203, 124 Stat.
 1376).
-It sets forth the guidelines and standards that the Office of Diversity and Inclusion (OD&I) will use to promote consideration of minority-owned and women-owned vendors in the Board’s acquisition process and to ensure, to the maximum extent possible, that the Board’s contractors have a similar commitment toward diversity and inclusion of minorities, women, minority-owned vendors, and women-owned vendors in the contractors’ own workforce and subcontracting activities.
+It sets forth the guidelines and standards that the Procurement Function (Procurement) within the Division of Financial Management and the Office of Diversity and Inclusion (OD&I) will use to promote consideration of minority-owned and women-owned vendors in the Board's acquisition process and to ensure, to the maximum extent possible, that the Board's contractors have a similar commitment toward diversity and inclusion of minorities, women, minority-owned vendors, and women-owned vendors in the contractors' own workforce and subcontracting activities.